mfp20/metalpi/README.md

 `nix-build -f . arm6.bootdir`

 This will download and build the toolchain and the firmware.
-After completion you'll find the folder 'result',  copy its contents on the SD card, move the SD card to your RPi and boot!
+After completion copy `result` folder's contents on the SD card, move the SD card to your RPi and boot!

 For more info about installing and building Metal-Pi see the [install file](INSTALL.md).